 When it comes to submitting your Business Case for Partnership, you are often given a form or proforma to fill in.
-In this blog post we cover our best tips for how to make your Business Case really stand out when you are forced into using a very restrictive format or document.
+In this blog post we cover our best tips to make your Business Case really stand out.
+This is especially important when you are forced into using a very restrictive format or document.

 Use visuals and graphs wherever possible in your Business Case for Partnership

 As the saying goes, a picture is worth a thousand words.
 And when it comes to your Business Case for Partnership this is really the case.
 If you can add in some visuals it can really help you get across the promise of your Business Case.
 However, we are seeing a trend – particularly from Big 4 firms – where the proformas everyone has to use to submit their Business Case for Partnership can only include text.
-No pictures, no visuals.
+So no pictures and no visuals allowed!
 In this scenario you really need to take care with your choice of words.

-It’s tempting to start your Business Case for Partnership with a lot of context or to give the person reading your Business Case some context about you and your background.
+It’s tempting to start your Business Case for Partnership with a lot of context.
+Perhaps you’d like to give the person reading your Business Case some context about you and your background.

 Make every word fight for its place